manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 > Never underestimate how far web apps with Server-Side Page Rendering that do Full Page Reloads On Every Click powered by a One Thread Per Request Language running as a Monolithic Service On A Non-Distributed System can get you in terms of generating real value for real customers.

-Now, I wouldn't say that what I wrote back then was wrong (who am I to criticize people on Twitter?), but let's say that I'm well aware of the limitations of the stack described above.
+Now, I wouldn't say that what I wrote back then was wrong (who am I to criticize people on Twitter?), but let's say that I'm well aware of the limitations of my year-long go-to stack described above.

-And admittedly, part of this was driven by a "know your enemy" attitude: I have no problem disliking something passionately, but I really don't want to dislike it for the wrong reasons or because I'm not well-informed enough.
+This shows how part of my approach was driven by a "know your enemy" attitude: I have no problem disliking something passionately, but I really don't want to dislike it for the wrong reasons or because I'm not well-informed enough.

 I was sure that there are plenty of very valid reasons to use an SPA + serverless architecture, and I wanted to finally embrace it for good, making it part of my toolbox.